1958 East German general election

 General elections were held in East Germany on 16 November 1958.
-There were 466 deputies in the Volkskammer, including 66 from East Berlin who were not directly elected.
+There were 466 deputies in the Volkskammer, including 66 from East Berlin who were not directly elected but appointed by the Magistrate of East Berlin.
 All were candidates of the single-list National Front, dominated by the Socialist Unity Party of Germany.
 The list received the approval of 99.9% of voters, with turnout reported to be 98.9%.